brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 1 bht.md

 2. "If, then, we are the children of God, we ought to be followers of God."
 3. “To institute an action against one who has injured us is human; not to take revenge on him is the part of a philosopher; but to compensate him with benefits is divine, and makes men of earth followers of the Father who is in heaven.” — Clem.
 Ep., quoted by Eadie.

+### Philip Schaff:
+1. "‘Therefore’ connects the exhortation with chap.
+Ephesians 4:31-32, but there is an advance in thought, so that a new section begins here."
+2. "God is the model, especially in the crowning act of His love (chap.
+Ephesians 4:32); hence ‘become,’ not ‘be.’"
+3. "As beloved children; children through Christ, and beloved of God, hence to imitate Christ (Ephesians 5:2); each word contains a motive."

 ### Archibald T. Robertson:
 1. "If we are to be like God, we must imitate him."
 2. "Imitators of God.
 This old word...
 Paul boldly uses."